 Kona Joe is one of the first coffee farms in Kona to utilize trellises to grow coffee plants.
 They saw how vineyards successfully grew more plants for winemaking and thought it would work perfectly for coffee too.

 You have multiple Kona coffee farm tour options when visiting Kona Joe.
-Free self-guided tours are offered on-demand every day.
+Free self-guided tours are offered on demand every day.
 Those tours include a 5-minute video.

 The Standard Guided Tour offers the video, a guided tour of the farm and facility, coffee gifts, and coffee and chocolate tasting.
 You also receive a souvenir coffee mug.
 This tour lasts 35 minutes and should be reserved in advance.